gorodinskiia/CoinLingo/README.md

 - Deliver a fast, intuitive, and educational trading simulation.
 - Allow users to place mock buy/sell orders and observe price changes in real time.
 - Provide a responsive, interactive UI with clear visual cues.
-- Persist user accounts, orders, and portfolios securely in MongoDB.
+- Persist user accounts, orders, a streak, and portfolios securely in MongoDB.

 ---